Michael Brennan (finance)

-Michael J. Brennan (born November 14, 1942) is emeritus professor of finance at the UCLA Anderson School of Management.
-Brennan co-designed the Brennan-Schwartz interest rate model and was a pioneer of real options theory.
-His writings on real options and asset pricing, corporate finance, derivative securities, market microstructure, the role of information in capital markets, and risk management have been published extensively.
+Michael J. Brennan (November 14, 1942 – September 12, 2026) was a British-American economist and academic who was an emeritus professor of finance at the UCLA Anderson School of Management, and previously a professor at the London Business School.
+He co-designed the Brennan-Schwartz interest rate model and was a pioneer of real options theory.

+His writings have been published extensively.

-He is a former president of the American Finance Association, and has served as editor of the Journal of Finance and was the founding editor of the Review of Financial Studies; the Michael Brennan Award is named for him.
-He was a founding partner and director of the Real Options Group since its inception.
-He has served as consultant to businesses and governments in the US and Canada.
-He was previously a professor at the London Business School.
+Brennan's research interests covered real options, asset pricing, corporate finance, derivative securities, market microstructure, and the role of information in capital markets.
+He was a president of the American Finance Association, and served as editor of the Journal of Finance, and was the founding editor of the Review of Financial Studies; the Michael Brennan Award is named for him.
+Brennan was a founding partner and director of the Real Options Group since its inception.
+He served as consultant to businesses and governments in the US and Canada.

-Professor Brennan holds a B.Phil. in Economics (1964) from Oxford University, an MBA (1967) from the University of Pittsburgh and a Ph.D. in business (1970) from the MIT Sloan School of Management.

-On May 22, 2011, Brennan was awarded an honorary Doctor of Laws from the University of Notre Dame.
+He held a B.Phil. in Economics (1964) from Oxford University, an MBA (1967) from the University of Pittsburgh and a Ph.D. in business (1970) from the MIT Sloan School of Management.
+Brennan was awarded a number of honorary doctorates, including Doctor of Laws from the University of Notre Dame in 2011 and by University College Dublin in 2016.

+Brennan died on September 12, 2026, at the age of 83.